kanezuniega/MetaCrafterETH-AVAX-Function-Frontend/README.md

+# FUNCTION FRONT-END

+This NodeJS program demonstrates an ETH atm using Metamask Wallet.

+## Description

+This code is a React component for a webpage that interacts with the Ethereum blockchain using the MetaMask wallet and the ethers.js library.
+The component allows users to connect their MetaMask wallet, view their account balance, and perform actions such as depositing, withdrawing, and transferring Ether.
+It also interacts with a deployed smart contract.

+## Authors

+ZUNIEGA, Kane Nathaniel O.
+## FEU INSTITUTE OF TECHNOLOGY

+## License
+This project is licensed under the MIT License - see the LICENSE.md file for details

 # Starter Next/Hardhat Project

 After cloning the github, you will want to do the following to get the code running on your computer.